David De Cremer

 David De Cremer is a Belgian scholar examining behavioral applications to organizations, management and economics.
-He has been appointed at the University of Cambridge (UK) as the KPMG chair in management studies at Judge Business School.
+In 2024, he became the dean of Northeastern's D’Amore-McKim School of Business.
+He was previously at the University of Cambridge (UK) as the KPMG chair in management studies at Judge Business School.
 He is also a visiting professor at London Business School (LBS) and China Europe International Business School (CEIBS).
 He is the founder of the Erasmus Behavioral Ethics Centre at the Rotterdam School of Management.
 Throughout his career he has lived and lectured in Europe, US, Middle-East and Asia.
+His most recent work focuses on the role of leaders with regards to AI-driven transformation.

 Early life and education

-De Cremer was born in Leuven, Belgium, and educated at the University of Leuven, where he obtained a master's degree in social psychology and a bachelor's degree in philosophy.
+De Cremer was born in Leuven, Belgium to an upper-class Belgian-German family.
+He was educated at the University of Leuven, where he obtained a master's degree in social psychology and a bachelor's degree in philosophy.
 He obtained his Ph.D. at the University of Southampton, UK.
 His Ph.D. focused on the psychological determinants of cooperation in economic decision-making games.